dondublon/samsungTestTask/README.md

 While we request for a task, anyway we cut-off tasks that are otu of resources, then we can take the maximum priority.

+As additional approach, I implemented the queue myself using arrays (numpy arrays for convenience and Python lists).
+This approach is super-fast, especially when |R| is not very big, but less scalable.
+Please, consider DB way as the main one.

 Also, potentially we can consider asynchronous adding/retrieving here, and database handles it better.
 I guess, this functionality of out of the test task scope.